GaiaNet-AI/docs/docs/user-guide/codegpt.md

 ![](codegpt-03.png)

-Save the above settings to make it take effect.
+Save the above settings.

 ## Use the plugin

-According to the instructions, you can use the slash commands to ask the coding assistant to fix bugs, explain codes, write documentation, refactor the docs, and create unit test cases for the specific code.
+You can summon the coding assistant using slash commands defined in the plugin.
+You can ask the coding assistant to fix bugs, explain codes, write documentation, refactor the docs, and create unit test cases for the specific code.

 ![](codegpt-04.png)